-In this list, our general-purpose guide to camera bags, we want to explain the different types and when you might use them.
+These are the different types of camera bags and when you might use them.

-• Shoulder bags: With a single strap that runs over one shoulder, these are quick and simple bags with easy access and different capacities.
+1. Messenger bags: With a single strap that runs over one shoulder, these are quick and simple bags with easy access and different capacities.
 Ideal for cities and travel, they can be a strain if they are too heavy.
-'Messenger bags' tend to be slimmer, with a pocket for a laptop and a design that lets you push them round to your back for cycling, for example.
+'Messenger bags' tend to be slimmer, with a pocket for a laptop, and a design that lets you push them around to your back for cycling, for example.

-• Backpacks: With two straps, one for each shoulder, backpacks are better balanced for carrying heavier kit over longer distances, or when travelling.
-They can be better weatherproofed than other types of camera bag, and often have extra space for other items like water bottles, or even an external hook for a tripod.
-The downside is that it can take longer to get at your camera gear.
+2. Backpacks: With one strap for each shoulder, backpacks are better balanced for carrying heavier kit over longer distances, or when traveling.
+They can be better weatherproofed than other camera bags and often have extra space for other items like water bottles, or an external hook for a tripod.
+The downside is that it can take longer to get to your camera gear.

-• Sling bags: Kind of a marriage between backpacks and shoulder bags, sling bags are single-strap bags worn across one shoulder but on the back.
+3. Sling bags: A combination of backpacks and shoulder bags, sling bags are single-strap bags worn across one shoulder but on the back.
 The sling design means that they can be slung around the body quickly to allow access to gear.
-A sling-style bag is a good choice if you like your camera gear out of the way but still quickly reachable.
+A sling-style bag is a good choice if you like your camera gear out of the way but reachable.

-• Holsters: The smallest bag types, this are made for very light setups.
-Some can even be worn on a belt, like a real holster!
+4. Holsters: The smallest bag types, these are made for very light setups.
+Some can even be worn on a belt, like a real holster.
 They're ideal for a single camera and lens, and smaller sizes are also called camera pouches.

-• Roller bags: Ideal for frequent travellers and airports in particular, roller bags have wheels that let you drag them around on the ground, and some can also convert to backpacks.
+5. Roller bags: Ideal for traveling – in airports in particular – roller bags have wheels that let you drag them around on the ground, and some can also convert to backpacks.
 They're designed for camera transport, not easy access, so they are not for hill-walking or big hikes.

-• Hard cases: The toughest type of camera bag, these can take a real pounding and keep your kit safe.
-They're not comfortable to carry, but if you need to transport a lot of expensive kit safely (as checked luggage on a plane, for example) then this is your best bet.
+6. Hard cases: The toughest type of camera bag, these can take a real pounding and keep your kit safe.
+They're not comfortable to carry, but if you need to transport a lot of expensive cameras safely (as checked luggage on a plane, for example) then this is your best bet.

-No matter whether you're using a point-and-shoot camera, a mirrorless model with a couple of lenses, or a DSLR camera with flashguns, filters and various camera accessories included, there will be something on this page to suit you.
-So let's get to it!
+No matter whether you're using a point-and-shoot camera, a mirrorless camera model with a couple of lenses, or a DSLR camera with flashguns, filters and various camera accessories included, there will be something h to suit you.

 If you want to keep it simple, shoulder bags are great.
 There's not too much fuss, with only a single strap, and it's generally very easy to access your kit when it's in a shoulder bag.
 The disadvantage, of course, is that you're carrying everything on one shoulder, so you don't want to overload or carry it for too long.